-Q: When I scan on my Linux machine, I sometimes get an error message reading “Error: Adding images” and the reason displayed is “no such file or directory”.
+Q: When I scan on my Linux machine, I sometimes get an error message reading “Error: Adding images” and the reason displayed is “no such file or directory” for the path of a pnm file.
 What is this error and how can I solve it?

 A: When scanning on Linux, you will need to enter a “Number of scan” in the Scan Options dialog that corresponds with the actual number of pages you are scanning.
 This error displays when the numbers don’t match and happens due to one of the 2 reasons below:

 There’s no document to scan in your scan source